mikenowak/iam_ssh_authorizedkeys/README.md

 }
   ```

-4. Use the following `cloud-config` template as your instance `meta-data`
+4. Use the following `cloud-config` template as your instance `user-data`

   ```
 #cloud-config